HungryHowies/Grafana-setup-with-Zitadel/README.md

 ```

 Set role for SSO user/s add this line to the Grafana Config file.
 This would make the user a admin.

+NOTE Need to check USers section settings  if it can tdo this also.
 ```
 role_attribute_path = contains('"user-roles[*]"', 'monitoring') && 'Editor' || 'admin'
 ```